 Green Coffee Extract has become popular recently due to research on it's ability to assist in weightloss, and recommendations on the Dr. Oz show.
 While not the miracle supplement it's being hyped to be, it can help to curb your appetite because of the caffeine and chlorogenic acid.
 As with all diets, you will need to restrict your caloric intake to see any sort of effect.

 We do not have any plans to bring in green coffee extract.

 What is Chlorogenic Acid?

-Chlorogenic Acid is the chemical found in green coffee beans that gives it most of it's purported weight-loss effects.
+Chlorogenic Acid is the chemical found in green coffee that gives it most of it's purported weight-loss effects.
 According to research, Chlorogenic Acid slows the release of blood sugar into the body after a meal, reducing insulin spikes and associated fat-storage.
 With companies popping up left-and-right selling "green coffee extract", the only sure-fire way of ensuring that you're getting a good product is to see the company's Certificate of Analysis (COA), which is a laboratory test used to determine the quantity of a chemical actually present in a supplement.

 The ingredients on the label should list ONLY green coffee extract (CGA) - no binders, no fillers, no artificial ingredients.

 We roast our regular Coffee beans to order, and when it arrives within a few days it's still at it's peak taste.
 If you're as gung-ho about coffee as we are and want to roast your own beans, we'll gladly supply the green beans!

 Roasting your own Green Coffee is the only sure-fire way to ensure that you're getting the freshest possible coffee - a day after roasting.
 Simply roast the beans, set them aside to breath for 24hours (so that they release the CO2) and you're good-to-go!